PlanktonTeam/BioOceanObserver/README.md

 IMOS_BioOceanObserver](https://img.shields.io/github/issues/PlanktonTeam/IMOS_BioOceanObserver)](https://github/PlanktonTeam/IMOS_BioOceanObserver/issues)
 <!-- badges: end -->

-The goal of the IMOS Biological Observatory is to increase the availability of IMOS Biological data by allowing users to visualise, interact and download data products and code.
+The goal of the Biological Ocean Observer is to increase the availability of IMOS Biological data by allowing users to visualise, interact and download data products and code.